kimukook/kimukook.github.io/_projects/search_theory.md

 </div>

 ## Existing research
-Previous work in probabilistic search has several limitations:
+Previous state-of-the-art work in probabilistic search has several limitations:

 - <a href="#ref1">Phelps et al. [2014]</a> considers only uncertainty in the target's initial location, neglecting uncertainty in its motion;
 - <a href="#ref2">Hellman [1972]</a> focuses on optimizing search trajectories, but ignores dynamic feasibility of searchers;